forwardemail/forwardemail.net/app/views/faq/index.md

 At the time of this writing, we are listed in several DNS allowlists as well, and we take monitoring denylists seriously.
 If you see any issues before we have a chance to resolve them, please notify us in writing at <support@forwardemail.net>.

+Our IP addresses are publicly available, [see this section below for more insight](#what-are-your-servers-ip-addresses).

 ## What are no-reply addresses